WHY IT'S NOT ENOUGH TO JUST FOCUS ON BEING AGAINST THE CORPORATIONS/RICH

 Here's my point.
 The ruling class (that controls both the liberal and conservative media) knows very well that it is never going to make ordinary people love the rich/corporations.
 Its strategy doesn't require making people love the rich.
 Not at all.

 The ruling class strategy merely requires turning about half the have-nots against the other half; making each half despise and fear the other half.
+Fox News and the liberal media work hand in hand to do this, as you can see here (in examples #1 to #9).
 This is all the ruling class needs to do to stay in power: divide-and-rule.

 Time for a cartoon: The very worried King and his calm advisor are on the balcony of the castle, overlooking a huge crowd of super angry peasants with pitch forks and scythes.
 The advisor says to the king, "No problem.
 You just need to tell the ones with the pitch forks that the ones with the scythes are trying to steal their pitch forks."